Low-Overhead CSI Prediction via Gaussian Process Regression: Simulation Results and Discussion

-\paragraph{Prediction error with 95\% confidence tolerance} Fig.~\ref{fig:ScatterError} shows, for each kernel, the joint scatter of the $\mathrm{Re}$ and $\mathrm{Im}$ components of the per-entry prediction error $\epsilon_{ij}$ under the three pilot-probing schemes (Cases~I–III) for both the Kronecker, Fig.~\ref{fig:kron}, and Weichselberger, Fig.~\ref{fig:weich}, channel models.
+\paragraph{Prediction error with 95\% confidence tolerance} Fig.~\ref{fig:ScatterError} shows, for each kernel, the joint scatter plots of the $\mathrm{Re}$ and $\mathrm{Im}$ components of the per-entry prediction error $\epsilon_{ij}$ under the three pilot-probing schemes (Cases~I-III) for both the Kronecker (Fig.~\ref{fig:kron}) and Weichselberger ( Fig.~\ref{fig:weich}) channel models.
 Each scatter cloud is overlaid with a 95\% confidence ellipse computed from the empirical covariance of the error pairs, representing the region where 95\% of the bivariate errors are expected to lie.
-The ellipse area reflects the total error variance, while its orientation and eccentricity indicate the correlation and anisotropy between the $\mathrm{Re}$ and $\mathrm{Im}$ components.
+The ellipse area reflects the total error variance, with its orientation and eccentricity indicating the correlation and anisotropy between the $\mathrm{Re}$ and $\mathrm{Im}$~parts.

-In Case~I, prediction errors are largest across all kernels, the scatter is widely spread, and the confidence ellipses are expansive.
+In Case~I, the prediction errors are largest across all kernels, the scatter is widely spread, and the confidence ellipses are expansive.
 In Case~II, activating 50\% of the transmit antennas produces a clear contraction of the error clouds toward the origin.
-The corresponding ellipses shrink in area and become more circular, indicating improved prediction accuracy due to the greater number of observed entries.
-The Kronecker model retains more elongated ellipses, especially in Cases~I and~III, signifying persistent anisotropy and stronger directional correlation.
+The corresponding ellipses shrink in area and become more circular, indicating improved prediction accuracy due to the larger number of observed entries.
+The Kronecker model retains more elongated ellipses (especially in Cases~I and~III), signifying persistent anisotropy, and stronger directional correlation.
 In contrast, the Weichselberger model exhibits nearly circular ellipses, reflecting its richer spatial coupling that balances the error variance more evenly between components.